Troy2727/coedit_flow/README.md

 ## 🤖 Introduction

-CoEdit Flow was created to demonstrate the power of building real-time collaborative applications with a modern tech stack.
+The Live Docs Application was created to demonstrate the power of building real-time collaborative applications with a modern tech stack.
 It simulates a simplified version of Google Docs, where multiple users can:

 - Collaborate on documents in real-time
 - View active participants